marionzr/nzr.orm/README.md

 * CRUD Operations based on object properties: Insert, Select, Update and Delete.
 * Aggregate Functions based on object properties: Max, Min, Count, Sum, Avg.
-* Attributes to overridade table name and colum names.
+* Attributes to override table name and column names.
 If not provided, the elements will be mapped as lower_case names.
 * Support to schema: global for the DAO instance or defined for each table using attributes.
 * Support to convert strings to dynamic XML or JSON objects, allowing `Characteristics = "<characteristic><brand>NZR</brand></characteristic>"